 Prioritize your Time.
 I try to do all cleaning and laundry while my husband is working so that when he and the kids are all here, I can focus on the family.
 I also stay on top of the kids schooling and organization, even when they are not here.
 I look at the calendar, troubleshoot any foreseeable issues, consider what needs to be passed back and forth like backpacks, daycare items, etc. and keep our shared parenting Google Drive folder up to date.
 Although it’s easy to ignore responsibility when it’s not literally staring you in the face, it’s critical to keep priorities in line and pull your weight every day.

-I know my list may seem extreme to some, so for those who need different forms of encouragement, I’ve started creating your Alone Time Bucket List.
+I know my list may seem extreme to some, so for those who need different forms of encouragement, I’ve started creating your Me Time Bucket List.
 Download and print this free template, then complete it by writing in things you want to achieve while you have nothing but time.

 PS: For you, is the hardest part about having a quiet house missing your child?
 We have tips for that too!